uswds/uswds-site/_components/banner/guidance/variants/web-component/when-to-use.md

-- Use the web component variant of the banner anywhere you would use the default banner.
-The web component variant may be easier to add to your site, but it is also less customizable than the default banner.
+- Use the Web Component variant of the banner anywhere you would use the default banner.
+The Web Component variant may be easier to add to your site, but it is also less customizable than the default banner.